TTU-CSC/ttu-csc.github.com/_posts/2015-05-11-getting-started.markdown

 1. [Download it from here][ArduinoIDE]
 2. Move the Arduino.app that is extracted from the zip into the Applications folder
-3. No step three here either.
+3. There is no step three.

 Windows: